 Much of the case for drug patents rests on the high cost of bringing drugs to market.
 Most studies have been sponsored by the pharmaceutical industry and are so quite suspect.
 In our previous analysis we have already seen one huge reason for suspicion: the cost of new drugs includes not only the cost of failed projects; that would be reasonable.
 It includes also the R&D cost for me-too drugs, which is about 75% of all R&D cost; and that is a lot less reasonable.
-The story does not end here, though, so let us proceed with the accounting.
+The story does not end here, though.
+Let us proceed with the accounting.

-The Consumer Project on Technology examined the cost of clinical trials for orphan drugs - good data are available for these drugs because they are eligible for special government benefits.
+The Consumer Project on Technology42 examined the cost of clinical trials for orphan drugs - good data are available for these drugs because they are eligible for special government benefits.
 A pharmaceutical industry sponsored study estimated the average cost of clinical trials for a drug at about \$24.5 million 1995 dollars.
-However, for orphan drugs where better data are available, the average cost of clinical trials was only about \$6.5 million 1995 dollars - yet there is no reason to believe that these clinical trials are in any way atypical.
+However, for orphan drugs where better data are available, the average cost of clinical trials was only about \$6.5 million 1995 dollars43 - yet there is no reason to believe that these clinical trials are in any way atypical.

-A 2002 report of the Center for Economic and Policy Research also estimates costs orders of magnitude less than those claimed by the pharmaceutical companies.
-It also finds that, holding output of pharmaceutical products constant, private companies tend to spend twice as much as public medical research centers to come up with new drugs.
+A 2002 report of the Center for Economic and Policy Research44 also estimates costs orders of magnitude less than those claimed by the pharmaceutical companies.
+It also finds that, holding output of pharmaceutical products constant, private companies tend to spend twice as much as public medical research centers to develop new drugs.
 As one might suspect, the report documents that the additional costs of the private drug monopolists are mostly legal and advertising costs: the first to get patents and defend them, the second to convince doctors to prescribe "their drug" instead of the alternative, most often a generic and cheaper alternative.

-Last, but not least, clinical trials: the forbearance we asked of you a few pages ago may now be redeemed.
-Even after accounting for the money wasted in me-too drugs, and the resources thrown into the legal and marketing costs the patent system induces, it is still a fact that, on December 5, 2006, Pfizer had to write off \$800 million of clinical trials expenses when it gave up on the production and commercialization of Torcetrapib.
+Last, but not least is the issue of clinical trials.
+Even after accounting for the money spent on me-too drugs, and the resources expended on the legal and marketing costs induced by the patent system, it is still a fact that, on December 5, 2006, Pfizer had to write off \$800 million of expenses on clinical trials when it gave up on the production and commercialization of Torcetrapib.
 Somehow, somewhere the pharmaceutical industry must recoup such costs.
-By common admission, both of pharmaceutical firms and outside observers, the cost of clinical trial now amounts to about 80% or more of the total cost of developing a new drug.
+By common admission, by both pharmaceutical firms and outside observers, the cost of clinical trial now amounts to about 80% or more of the total cost of developing a new drug.
 While clinical trials related to imitative drugs are almost a complete waste from a social point of view, those related to truly innovative and therapeutically beneficial drugs are not so.
 On the contrary, they are socially very valuable and they need to be recouped.
 Are pharmaceutical patents necessary to accomplish this?